-The personal injury sector as seen significant growth over the past 15 years.
-Many Solicitors specialise in personal injury claims.
-Most Solicitors offer to deal with claims on a ‘no win no fee’ basis.
+The personal injury sector has seen significant growth over the past 15 years, with many Solicitors now specialising in pursuing compensation claims.
+Most of those Solicitors handle claims on a ‘no win no fee’ basis.

-The resulting effect is that there has been an increase in complaints and negligence claims brought against personal injury Solicitors for negligent handling of claims.
+As a result, there have been more complaints and hence negligence claims brought against personal injury solicitors for poor handling of claims.
 Some examples of negligence include:

-Limitation is a vital part of any claim, it is the date that you have to bring your claim against the defendant and to commence a at court.
-In personal injury claims the limitation date is usually 3 years from the date of the accident/incident (or knowledge of the damage caused).
-There are differing rules for children and protected parties, please see our Limitation section for further information.
+Limitation is a vital part of any claim, as this defines the latest date by which a claim must be filed with the court.
+In personal injury claims the limitation date is usually three years from the date of the accident/incident (or knowledge of the damage caused).
+There are differing rules for children and protected parties; please see our Limitation section for further information.

-If your Solicitor has missed the limitation date on your claim and/or the court had refused permission to allow you to bring the claim due to an error made by the Solicitor to commence the claim prior to the limitation date, they may be negligent.
+If your Solicitor has missed the limitation date on your claim and/or the court had refused permission to allow you to bring the claim, your Solicitor they may have acted negligently.
 If you can demonstrate that your claim had merit prior to the claim being refused on limitation grounds, you may be entitled to pursue them for your losses and damages in negligence for your injuries.

-Recent amendments to the Civil Procedure Rules and the application of those rules by the judiciary have lead to a more strict approach to enforcement for non compliance of court orders.
+Recent amendments to the Civil Procedure Rules and the application of those rules by the judiciary have led to a stricter approach to non-compliance with court orders.

-The strict approach taken by the court to compliance has caused many problems to Solicitors.
-If your claim has been struck out of court preventing you from recovering your compensation, your Solicitor may have been negligent.
-You would therefore be entitled to recover your damages from your former Solicitor.
+If your claim has been struck-out of court preventing you from recovering your compensation, your solicitor may have been negligent.
+You may, therefore, be entitled to recover your damages from your former Solicitor.

-Solicitors have a duty of care to ensure that their clients obtain proper and appropriate compensation for personal injuries and losses incurred.
-Due to pressures and targets for settling personal injury claims we have seen a rise in the amount of negligent under-settlements.
+Solicitors have a duty of care to ensure that their clients obtain appropriate compensation for personal injuries and losses incurred.
+Due to pressures and targets for settling personal injury claims we have seen a rise in negligent under-settlements.